AleDiBen/RevShell/README.md

 # RevShell

 ## Description
-This is a simple C-based reverse shell used to open a _cmd_ or _powershell_ session from Windows to Linux/Windows/OSx.
+This is a simple C-based reverse shell used to open a _CMD_ or _PowerShell_ session from Windows to Linux/Windows/OSx.

 ## Features
 - [x] Open a reverse shell using cmd.exe